adamchainz/ec2-metadata/README.rst

 ``instance_type: str``
 ~~~~~~~~~~~~~~~~~~~~~~

-The current instance's type, e.g. ``'t2.nano'``
+The current instance's type, for example ``'t2.nano'``.

 ``kernel_id: str | None``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The current instance's kernel ID, or ``None`` if it doesn't have one, e.g.
+The current instance's kernel ID, or ``None`` if it doesn't have one, for example ``'aki-dc9ed9af'``.
-``'aki-dc9ed9af'``.

 ``mac : str``
 ~~~~~~~~~~~~~

-The instance's MAC address, e.g. ``'0a:d2:ae:4d:f3:12'``
+The instance's MAC address, for example ``'0a:d2:ae:4d:f3:12'``.

 ``network_interfaces: dict[str, NetworkInterface]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A dictionary of mac address to ``NetworkInterface``, which represents the data available on a network interface - see below.
-E.g.
+For example:
 ``{'01:23:45:67:89:ab': NetworkInterface('01:23:45:67:89:ab')}``

 ``partition: str``
 ~~~~~~~~~~~~~~~~~~

 The AWS partition where the instance is running.
-E.g. ``'aws'`` for the
+For example, ``'aws'`` for the
 standard AWS regions, ``'aws-us-gov'`` for GovCloud (US), or ``'aws-cn'``
 for China.

 ``private_hostname : str``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The private IPv4 DNS hostname of the instance, e.g.
+The private IPv4 DNS hostname of the instance, for example ``'ip-172-30-0-0.eu-west-1.compute.internal'`` .
-``'ip-172-30-0-0.eu-west-1.compute.internal'`` .

 ``private_ipv4: str``
 ~~~~~~~~~~~~~~~~~~~~~

-The private IPv4 of the instance, e.g. ``'172.30.0.0'``.
+The private IPv4 of the instance, for example ``'172.30.0.0'``.

 ``public_hostname : str | None``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The public DNS hostname of the instance, or ``None`` if the instance is not public, e.g. ``'ec2-1-2-3-4.compute-1.amazonaws.com'``.
+The public DNS hostname of the instance, or ``None`` if the instance is not public, for example ``'ec2-1-2-3-4.compute-1.amazonaws.com'``.

 ``public_ipv4: str | None``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The public IPv4 address of the instance, or ``None`` if the instance is not
-public, e.g. ``'1.2.3.4'``.
+public, for example ``'1.2.3.4'``.

 ``region: str``
 ~~~~~~~~~~~~~~~

-The region the instance is running in, e.g. ``'eu-west-1'``.
+The region the instance is running in, for example ``'eu-west-1'``.

 ``reservation_id: str``
 ~~~~~~~~~~~~~~~~~~~~~~~

-The ID of the reservation used to launch the instance, e.g.
+The ID of the reservation used to launch the instance, for example
 ``'r-12345678901234567'``.

 ``security_groups : list[str]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-List of security groups by name, e.g. ``['ssh-access', 'custom-sg-1']``.
+List of security groups by name, for example ``['ssh-access', 'custom-sg-1']``.

 ``spot_instance_action: SpotInstanceAction | None``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~